-One of my favourite sayings is if you stop learning then you’re dead, so I don’t want to be dead.
-I’d say it’s more learning than evolution.
-Like I said earlier, I’m curious and I always want to try new things so I just want to continue to do that really.
+My favourite saying is if you stop learning then you’re dead, I don’t want to be dead.
+For me, it’s more about learning than evolution.
+I’m curious and I always want to try new things.
+I just want to continue that.
 My interests are always expanding, and I think human nature means we’re always drawn to new things biologically.

 You know what they call that, neophilia.
 The obsession with the new and the novelty.